The College Essay

 The college essay is your chance to use your voice to add to your college application.
 Many colleges require the essay as a way to hear from the student directly and to get a sense of who you are in your own words.
 It's a great opportunity to personalize your application beyond the grades, scores, and other information you've provided and can make a difference at decision time.

-8 KEY POINTS that Admission Officers look for:
+EIGHT KEY POINTS Admission Officers look for:

 - A command of the basics of good writing